danpeirce/xpress-pic18f46k42/README.md

           - every time the target is programmed and
           - every time the reset button on the Xpress board is pressed.

+After reset the two terminal windows will look something like this:

 ![](images/terminal-uart2-115200-1.png)

+To reset the UART2 terminal to 115200 baud select **Change Settings** from the pull down window.

 ![](images/terminal-uart2-115200-2.png)

+Select the previously saved ettings for 115200 baud for this **COM** port.
+Then **Apply**

 ![](images/terminal-uart2-115200-3.png)

+Next hit the **Enter** key on the PC keyboard:

 ![](images/terminal-uart2-115200-4.png)